Metrics glossary

 Email CTR

-Anchor link toPercentage of recipients who clicked on one or more links included in an email, thus indicating their engagement with the email content.
+Anchor link toPercentage of recipients who clicked at least one link in the email.

 Unique click email links